Drimiteros/Da-file-encrypter/README.md

 ✅ Recursively encrypt and decrypt entire directories, ensuring all contained files are processed.

-✅ Read-only decryption mode allows encrypted `.txt` files to be viewed in the console without modifying the original file.
+✅ Read-only decryption mode allows encrypted `.txt` files to be viewed in the console.

 ✅ Optimized processing for improved encryption speed and system efficiency.